 When a truck driver fails to drive with reasonable care to avoid a roadway collision, the likelihood of a devastating crash is high.
-If you have been hurt in a recent wreck with a careless trucker or lost a loved one in a commercial vehicle collision, it is important to seek legal assistance as soon as possible.
+If you have been hurt in a wreck with a careless trucker or lost a loved one in a commercial vehicle collision, it is important to seek legal assistance as soon as possible.

 Who is Liable for a Commercial Vehicle Collision?

 When it comes to truck crash claims, it is often possible to trace liability back to more than one party.
 A Montgomery County lawyer with experience handling complex truck collision cases would investigate the accident.
 The sooner a truck accident can be investigated the better as there is often physical evidence at the scene, accident reconstruction data, video, witness statements and more that need to be gathered as quickly as possible or can be permanently lost.

 Besides the truck driver, parties who could be legally liable for someone’s big rig wreck damages include the truck company, owner, manufacturer, and the company responsible for loading cargo onto the truck.
 Common examples of negligence that could lead to a severe semi-truck crash include defective vehicle manufacturing, speeding, drunk driving, fatigued driving, transporting overweight cargo, distracted driving, and reckless driving.

 How Do Federal Trucking Regulations Factor into Accident Claims?